Senetas/SureDrop/docs/source/intro/Create-cloud-login.rst

    certificate.
 This can be changed after the first login from the admin page.

-Once logged in please enter the Activation Token listed above by following the steps below.
+Once logged in please enter the Activation Token by following the steps below.

 .. figure:: ../images/setting-the-activation-key.jpg